 The truth is however, that for sufferers of Keratoconus and Corneal Ectasia (KC & CE), being ill at ease is the best they can hope to be.
 Usually there’s tons of frustration, anger, resentment, depression and fear.

 I am not only a professional photographer, I also love working with my hands – everything from carpentry and carving to sculpture, steel and aluminium welding.
 If it’s a hands-on job, the chances are I love doing it.
 And I do it pretty well.
 I also have a number of black belts from a variety of martial arts.
 All of these interests and skills are heavily vision oriented.

-I am currently training to be able to cycle around the coastline of Ireland (+- 2800 Kilometers), this coming summer.
+I am currently a few days away from starting to cycle around the coastline of Ireland (+- 2800 Kilometers), .
 I plan on cycling approximately 80 kilometers per day, 5 days per week and camping 5 nights a week.

 At the end of the trip, I am planning on having the last surgery that I still need to get my vision to a point that I can see distance and read normally with glasses.
 This will also help allay the debilitating migraines I am having fairly constantly from the tremendous eye strain I always have.